fiuzatayna/epitocore/README.md

 ./command_sequence.sh
 ```

-The script will run each part of the code once the IEDB immuno prediction is performed, it will prompt:
+The script will run each part of the code in sections until the IEDB immuno prediction is performed, then it will prompt:

 - [ ] Number of strains
 - [ ] Number of proteins
 - [ ] Number of Alpha Transmembrane Domain Containing Proteins

-Then it wil open a configuration_file file used by the R analysis and user will include
+Afterwards it will open a configuration_file file used by the R analysis and user must include

 - [ ] IEDB consensus percentile rank thresholds
 - [ ] Minimal number of strains in which a candidate peptide must be found.